 To maintain future operation of Lake Casitas at safe yield, Casitas established an allocation program for its customers in 1992.
 The City's allocation can be as high as the in-district demand for Stage 1 (wet or average year), or reduced to 7,090 AFY for Stage 2 (dry conditions) and further incrementally reduced (Stages 3 and 4) to 4,960 AFY for Stage 5 (extremely dry conditions).
 Stage 2 is initiated when Lake Casitas storage drops below 95,000 AF and Stage 5 is initiated when levels drop below 65,000 AF.
 The lower allocation remains in effect until the storage is recovered to 90,000 AF.
 Total lake storage is approximately 254,000 AF.
-Lake Casitas storage as of August 2004 was 168,397 AF.
+Lake Casitas storage as of September 2008 was 212,948 AF or 84% full.